Pasgaard/Xperior-Sandbox/Tutorials/Experior Plugin/README.md

 3. Exercise 2: Extend the Plugin with Internal Communication

 ## The Plugin basics
-* Requirement: A new The Experior Plugin Template.
+* Requirement: The Experior Plugin Template for Visual Studio.
 * Prerequisites: Creation of a new Visual Studio project based on this template.

 The class **DiscreteEventTrainingPlugin** will be instantiated by Experior during starting process.